Rutgers Scarlet Knights: Men's basketball

 Interior of Jersey Mike's Arena during a game between Rutgers and Villanova, January 11, 2006; at the time, the arena was known as the Rutgers Athletic Center.

 The Rutgers men's basketball team was among the "Final Four" in the 1976 Division I NCAA Tournament and ended the 1976 season ranked fourth in the nation, after an 86–70 loss against the Michigan Wolverines in the semifinal round and a 106–92 loss to the UCLA Bruins in the tournament's third-place consolation game.
 This was the last men's Division I tournament to date to feature two unbeaten teams, as both Indiana, who won that year's title, and Rutgers entered the tournament unbeaten.
 Rutgers went 31–0 during the regular season.

-The Scarlet Knights also played in the 2004 NIT Final, where they were defeated by the Michigan Wolverines.
-In 2005–2006 Quincy Douby set a Rutgers Basketball single season record by scoring 839 points.
-He left after his junior year to enter the NBA Draft.
-Center Hamady N'Diaye, taken by the Minnesota Timberwolves and traded to the Washington Wizards during the 2010 NBA draft, was the last former Scarlet Knight in the NBA.
+The Scarlet Knights also played in the 2004 NIT final, where they were defeated by the Michigan Wolverines.
+In 2005–2006, Quincy Douby set a Rutgers Basketball single season record by scoring 839 points.
+He left after his junior year to enter the NBA draft.
+Center Hamady N'Diaye, was taken by the Minnesota Timberwolves and traded to the Washington Wizards during the 2010 NBA draft.
+Ace Bailey and Dylan Harper became the highest ranked basketball recruits in Rutgers history in 2024, and the highest draft picks to make it to the NBA, being drafted 5th and 2nd overall in 2025.
 The Scarlet Knights' current coach is Steve Pikiell.